dayofmythology/ase-prefun-test/README.md

 The build will:
 - Run your tests
-- Add and run smoke tests that we provide, to make sure the implementation is correct ;-)
+- Add and run smoke tests that we provide, to make sure the implementation is correct :wink:
 - Delete your remote branch (the branch you pushed to this repo) no matter if the solution is correct or not</details>

 </details>